Position Details This full-time faculty position is on-campus and in-person.

 Fort Worth is known for its vast array of cultural, educational and entertainment opportunities.
 The city boasts three world class art museums—the Kimbell Art Museum, the Modern Art Museum of Fort Worth and the Amon Carter Museum of American Art.
 The Bass Performance Hall is one of the premier performance venues in the country.
 Concerts, film festivals and other events are held regularly at Sundance Square, Panther Island and Near Southside venues.

 Required Application Materials & Application Instructions All applications must be submitted electronically through the TCU HR system at https://jobs.tcu.edu.
-From this page, you can search for this position by the title “Visiting Lecturer in Accounting.”
+From this page, you can search for this position by the title “Assistant Professor of Accounting.”
 Alternatively, under "Jobs by Category” select "Neeley School of Business" to find this position among a listing of all business school positions.

-Applicants should submit the following to the online application: (1) a cover letter, (2) a CV, (3) evidence of teaching activity and excellence, and (4) three references with addresses, email addresses, and phone numbers.
+Applicants should submit the following to the online application: (1) a cover letter, (2) a CV, (3) evidence of high quality scholarly activity and potential, including one working paper, and (4) three references with addresses, email addresses, and phone numbers.
+Candidates may submit evidence of teaching excellence or potential.

 AA/EEO Statement As an AA/EEO employer, TCU recruits, hires, and promotes qualified persons in all job classifications without regard to age, race, color, religion, sex, sexual orientation, gender, gender identity, gender expression, national origin, ethnic origin, disability, genetic information, covered veteran status, or any other basis protected by law.